 Ms. Johansen was Senior Article Editor, Stanford Law Review, Volume 29, and is the author of "The New Federalism: Toward a Principled Interpretation of the State Constitution," 29 Stanford Law Review 297, 1977, and "Searches and Seizures on Church Premises: Weighing the Privacy Rights of Religious Bodies" in Kelley, Government Intervention in Religious Affairs II.

-Ms. Johansen is a member of the California Academy of Appellate Lawyers and appears on the Northern California Super Lawyers list.
+Ms. Johansen is a member of the California Academy of Appellate Lawyers.
+She appears on the Northern California Super Lawyers list, and is rated AV Preeminent by Marindale-Hubbell.
 She is currently on the Board of Directors of First Place for Youth, a statewide organization serving former foster youth, and she has served on the Board of Directors of Coro Northern California.
 From 1992 to 1993, she was a member of the State Citizens' Commission on Ballot Initiatives, and in 1974, Ms. Johansen was a research assistant to the U.S. House of Representatives' Impeachment Inquiry staff.